HazyResearch/deepdive/doc/doc/performance.md

 If you are dealing with large amounts of data then you may find bottlenecks in various parts of the system.
 The following describes parameters you can use to improve performance.

+### Parallel grounding
+Grounding is the process of building factor graph.
+It happens after the extractors and generates input to the sampler.
+If you are using Greenplum, you can enable parallel grounding to speed up the grounding phase, which makes use of Greenplum's parallel file system (gpfdist).
+To use parallel grounding, first make sure Greenplum's file system server `gpfdist` is running locally.
+Here, local means where you will run DeepDive applications.
+If not, run the following command to start gpfdist

+    gpfdist -d [directory] -p [port] &

+where you specify the directory for storing files and the HTTP port to run on.
+Then, in `application.conf`, specify the gpfdist settings in `db.default` as follows

+    db.default {
+      gphost   : [host of gpfdist]
+      gpport   : [port of gpfdist]
+      gppath   : [path to gpfdist directory]
+    }

+Finally, add to `application.conf` the flag of using parallel grounding

+    inference.parallel_grounding: true

 ### Setting the JVM heap size

 When running DeepDive you should set the maximum heap size for the Java virtual machine using the "-Xmx" flag.
 The default heap size is the smaller of 1/4th of the physical memory or 1GB.
 When using [SBT](http://www.scala-sbt.org/) to run DeepDive, you can set the option as follows: